PART TEN: PAYMENTS AND COLLECTION

 Fine for false record

 191C.
-If an assessee is required – under directions from the Director by virtue of
+If an assessee is required – under directions from the Director by virtue

 section 130 – to record identifying particulars of a purchaser who pays cash,